Best Secure Client Portals for Tax Practices in 2026

 Why Secure Portals Matter for Tax Practices

 The risks of exchanging tax documents via email are substantial and well-documented.
 Email is vulnerable to interception, particularly when sent without encryption.
-According to the FBI's Internet Crime Complaint Center, business email compromise attacks resulted in $2.9 billion in losses in 2024, with professional services firms—including tax and accounting practices—among the most targeted industries.
+According to the FBI's Internet Crime Complaint Center (IC3), business email compromise (BEC) attacks resulted in $2.9 billion in losses in 2024, with professional services firms — including tax and accounting practices — among the most targeted industries.

 Email accounts are frequent targets for credential stuffing attacks and phishing campaigns.
 A compromised client email account exposes every tax document, Social Security number, and financial record ever exchanged.
 Attachments can be forwarded to unintended recipients with a single misclick.
-And standard email provides no audit trail showing who accessed what documents and when—a critical gap when demonstrating compliance with IRS Publication 4557 Section 3 requirements.
+And standard email provides no audit trail showing who accessed what documents and when — a key gap when demonstrating compliance with IRS Publication 4557 Section 3 requirements.

 Secure client portals address all of these vulnerabilities.
 They encrypt documents both in transit (using TLS 1.3) and at rest (using AES-256 encryption), restrict access to authenticated users only, provide complete audit trails for compliance documentation, and give you centralized control over who can view, download, and share sensitive files.

-From a regulatory perspective, portals help you meet specific requirements under:
+From a regulatory perspective, portals help you meet specific requirements under the following frameworks:

 - IRS Publication 4557 — Data Security Resource Guide for Tax Professionals, which mandates encryption of taxpayer data in transit and at rest